SukratUbha/crypto-app/README.md

 I have nvm installed on my machine with the latest version of node which is currently causing a few dependency errors on my package-lock. npm run --force should overcome any of those.
+In .env, write your apikey after the '='.
+This should be stored in .env.local but is kept kere for ease of access.

 ## Testing: